How To Decorate an Apron for the Holidays | ShirtSpaceBy Shirtspace | Nov 09, 2020 | Updated Jan 11, 2022

 Old Salt Farm shares a darling apron that is decorated by letting all the special little ones in your life put their handprints on the apron and labeling them with their names.
 You can use heat transfer vinyl or screen printing for the names before the handprints are applied, or let them paint the names in their own handwriting, depending on the child’s age and ability.

 The Gingerbread Man Can

 Image Source: My Little Cottage in the Making

 Simple, cute and festive, this apron is easy to make but no one has to know- secret’s safe with us!
 We got this sweet idea for an apron from Joanne from My Little Cottage in the Making.
-To achieve this look, we recommend the Augusta Sportswear 2710 in the khaki color for a shorter apron option and the Augusta Sportswear 2730 in khaki for a longer apron choice.
+To achieve this look, we recommend shopping the Augusta Sportswear accessories to find the perfect apron for you!

 For the ties, you can cut off the strings that come on the apron and sew on gingham ribbon, or use fabric glue to attach the ribbons over the original strings for extra support when tying the apron on.
 Sew or use glue to attach the buttons and red ribbon bow tie.

 The eyes, nose, mouth and hearts can be created multiple ways.
 You can either use heat transfer vinyl or screen printing to adhere these to the apron, or you can use fabric paint.
 For those that enjoy embroidery, this would be another (more detailed) option.
 The white ruffles at the top and bottom can be made with different methods as well.
 Either find a similar ribbon and fabric glue it or sew it in place.
 Sewing machine skills help, but hand stitching is a totally viable - although time consuming - option as well.
 You could also try using a stencil and apply a few layers of fabric paint.